The Whitest Kids U' Know: Mars

-In 2012, Moore wrote on his website that a true Whitest Kids U' Know movie was planned, and that the script was being written.
+In 2012, Moore wrote on his website that a true The Whitest Kids U' Know movie was planned, and that the script was being written.
 On February 11, 2017, Moore announced via Instagram that the film's script had been completed.
 On November 17, 2020, Cregger revealed on Twitch that the film would be animated and titled Mars.
 He stated that instead of being funded by a studio, they preferred to raise the money themselves.

 On August 23, 2021, speaking of Moore's passing and the film while streaming, Cregger announced: "We are going to finish Mars!
 All of Trevor's lines are recorded, he has given notes on the animatic, everything that we need to get done is done.
 So, the Mars that is going to be completed is the Mars that — I want everyone to know — Trevor signed off on."
 In September 2022, Cregger revealed that the film had nearly wrapped production, and that, as a result of Moore's death, it would be the troupe's final project.

 On April 17, 2024, it was announced that Mars would premiere at the Tribeca Film Festival on June 6, 2024, with encore screenings on June 8 and 15.
 The film was directed by Sevan Najarian.
-The film is slated for a limited theatrical release and deluxe Blu-ray set in 2026, in addition to video on demand platforms.
+The film was then released on Blu-ray in early 2026, in addition to video on demand platforms and a limited theatrical release.